 If you or someone you know believe you might benefit from our support, please let us know how we can help.
 Get Support Here

 Sir Jerry Mateparae enlisted as a soldier with the Regular Force of the New Zealand Army in 1972.
 He served in both battalions of the infantry and with the New Zealand Special Air Service.
 He was appointed Chief of Army in 2002 and Chief of the New Zealand Defence Force with the rank of Lieutenant General in 2006.
 Retiring from the NZDF in January 2011, he was appointed as Director of the Government Communications Security Bureau.
-Sir Jerry Mateparae was sworn in as New Zealand’s 20th Governor-General for a five year term on 31 August 2011.
+Sir Jerry Mateparae served as New Zealand's 20th Governor-General from 2011-16, and as High Commissioner of New Zealand to the UK between 2017 and 2020.

 Leith Comer graduated with distinction from the United States Army Staff College, Fort Leavenworth, commanded the NZ contingent in the MFO Sinai and commanded the 2nd/1st Battalion RNZIR.
 He later became the Hon.
 Col. of 2nd/1st.
 Leith retired from the military in 1989 as a Lieutenant Colonel to work as a public servant.
 He is a former Chief Executive of Te Puni Kōkiri.
 Leith is currently a Director of Aratahi Ltd, a consultancy involved in Maori economic development, governance and Maori -Chinese relations.

-Neville Reilly served in the New Zealand Army with operational service included deployments to Bosnia, East Timor and Afghanistan.
-Neville Reilly retired from the Army in 2009 in the rank of brigadier.
-Following his retirement, Neville served as New Zealand ambassador to Afghanistan in 2010-2011.
-Neville is currently the manager of Civil Defence at Environment Canterbury.
+Neville Reilly enlisted in the New Zealand Army in 1970.
+His operational service included deployments to Bosnia, East Timor and Afghanistan.
+During his career he commanded Queen Alexandra’s Rifles and later was appointed Colonel Commandant of the Royal New Zealand Armoured Corps, an appointment he held for four years.
+Neville retired from the Army in 2009 in the rank of brigadier.
+He served as New Zealand Ambassador to Afghanistan in 2010-2011 and later as Regional Manager/Group Controller for Civil Defence in Canterbury until 2021.

 Brendon graduated from the Royal Military College Duntroon in 1974 having been awarded the Sword of Honour.
 He served in both Regular Force Infantry Battalions and was CO 2/1RNZIR.
 He is a graduate of the British Staff College, Camberley and the Australian Joint Services Staff College.
 He saw operational service in Rhodesia and Afghanistan and retired from the Regular Force in 2009 as a Colonel.
 Brendon brings personal experience in his role as a trustee.
 His wife was tragically killed by a "hit and run" driver while the family were serving overseas.